JoeSubbi/3D-Renderer-for-4D-Objects/Planning & Progress/meeting-minutes.md

 have tutorial as youtube video if not working on itch.io

 proper analysis with some analysis tools before opening experiment applications

+### 27/01/2021

+do not need proofs - just explain laws of geometric algebra and derivation using sympy
+ - anti commute, add multivectors etc

+include code/algorithm for ray marching

+rule of thumb - write word for numbers if < 12 (except for abbreviations like 4D)

+Summer directory has no use - its old